unlight/static-import-webpack-plugin/README.md

 # esm-import-webpack-plugin
-Allow to keep static import in webpack bundle by using special comment.
+Allow to keep static import in webpack bundle by using special comment

 ## Install
 ```sh